gjadi-mej/Test-rst-rendering/tests/core/README.rst

 Overview
 ========

-This folder is a part of a project which gathers the platform qualification tools.
+This folder is a part of a project which gathers the Platform Qualification Tools.
 It contains sources and projects to check drivers and implementation of print, time base, RAM, Core, and micro JVM.

 All tests can be run in one step: all tests will be executed one by one and are run in a specific order, *next one* expects *previous one* is